 by Mark Edwards

 Let’s blog a river of words we can explore, develop a wild language we can find freedom in.
-Wild are the words which wake in us a world where we are but part of a community, composed of cores of consciousness connected by corridors of common dreams, flowing passages in a river wiggling with all …
+Wild are the words which wake in us a world where we …

 We must choose to be lovers of the wild or not.
 What say you?
 Read More »